 He is suggesting that a setup utilising three barrels is the biggest you would go in terms of cost effectiveness.

 David has come up with some great designs for constructing rainwater tanks from interconnected plastic barrels, and with his permission, I’ll present some of the designs in the future.

 For now, I’ll share my own designs of the setup with the blue drums pictured in this article.

-Modular Water Tank System Construction
+How to Build a Modular Rain Water Tank System

 Here are the step-by-step instructions for building a modular water tank system which works either as a single tank or as multiple tanks connected together for greater water storage capacity.